-Qualified graduates of BSN programs typically receive a temporary permit to practice under direct supervision of a registered professional nurse for a 75-day period while awaiting testing and licensure.
-These graduates routinely begin their careers in structured settings but rapidly move into community-based settings and/or leadership roles.
-A BSN degree is the most common requirement for entry into graduate nursing education where nurses may further develop their professional roles to become nurse educators, researchers, administrators, or advanced practicenurses.
+Qualified graduates of BSN programs typically receive authorization to practice under direct supervision of a registered professional nurse up to 75-days while waiting to take the licensure examination.
+These graduates generally begin their careers in structured settings but may move into community-based settings and/or leadership roles.
+A BSN degree allows the nurse to pursue graduate education to become nurse educators, researchers, administrators, or advanced practice nurses.

-All levels of prelicensure nursing education prepare graduates to demonstrate the Differentiated Essential Competencies of Graduates of Texas Nursing Programs Evidenced by Knowledge, Clinical Judgments, and Behaviors (DECs).
-The competencies for each educational level are based upon the preparation in the program of study.
+All levels of prelicensure nursing education prepare graduates to demonstrate the DECs and the competencies for each educational level are based upon the preparation in the program of study.
+The entry-level competencies of the BSN graduate build upon the entry-level competencies of the Diploma and Associate Degree Nursing graduate and are listed on the following pages:

-The entry-level competencies of the BSN graduate which build upon the entry-level competencies of the Diploma or Associate Degree Nursing graduate are listed on the following pages:
+Core Competencies of Graduates of Baccalaureate Degree Nursing Education

-Essential Competencies of Graduates of Texas Baccalaureate Degree Nursing Education Programs
+- A. Function within the nurse's legal scope of practice and in accordance with regulation and the policies and procedures of the employing health care institution or practice setting. - B. Assume responsibility and accountability for the quality of nursing care provided to patients, families, populations, and communities. - C. Promote the practice of professional nursing through leadership activities and advocacy. - D. Demonstrate responsibility for continued competence in nursing practice, and develop insight through reflection, self-analysis, self-care, and lifelong learning.

-- I. Member of the Profession: - A. Function within the nurse's legal scope of practice and in accordance with the policies and procedures of the employing health care institution or practice setting. - B. Assume responsibility and accountability for the quality of nursing care provided to clients, families, populations, and communities. - C. Promote the practice of professional nursing through leadership activities and advocacy. - D. Demonstrate responsibility for continued competence in nursing practice, and develop insight through reflection, self-analysis, self-care, and lifelong learning. - II.
-Provider of Patient-Centered Care: - A. Use clinical reasoning and knowledge based on the baccalaureate degree nursing program of study, evidence-based practice outcomes, and research studies as thebasis for decision-making and comprehensive patient care. - B. Determine the physical and mental health status, needs, and preferences of culturally, ethnically, and socially diverse clients, families, populations, and communities based upon interpretation of comprehensive health assessment findings compared with evidence-based health data and a synthesis of knowledge derived from a baccalaureate degree nursing program of study. - C. Synthesize comprehensive assessment data to identify problems, formulate goals/outcomes, and develop plans of care for clients, families, populations, and communities using information from evidence-based practice and published research in collaboration with the above groups and the interdisciplinary health care team. - D. Provide safe, compassionate, comprehensive nursing care to clients, families, populations, and communities through a broad array of health care services. - E. Implement the plan of care for clients, families, populations, and communities within legal, ethical, and regulatory parameters and in consideration of disease prevention, wellness, and promotion of healthy lifestyles. - F. Evaluate and report patient, family, population, and community outcomes and responses to therapeutic interventions in comparison to benchmarks from evidence-based practice and research findings, and plan follow-up nursing care. - G. Develop, implement, and evaluate teaching plans for clients, families, populations, and communities to address health promotion, maintenance, restoration, and population risk reduction.
+- A. Use clinical reasoning and knowledge based on the baccalaureate degree nursing program of study, evidence-based practice outcomes, and research studies as the basis for decision-making and comprehensive patient care. - B. Determine the physical and mental health status, needs, and preferences influenced by culture, spirituality, ethnicity, identity, and social diversity of patients, families, populations, and communities and the interpretation of comprehensive health assessment findings compared with evidence-based health data and a synthesis of knowledge derived from a baccalaureate degree nursing program of study. - C. Synthesize comprehensive assessment data to identify problems, formulate goals/outcomes, and develop plans of care for patients, families, populations, and communities using information from evidence-based practice and published research in collaboration with the above groups and the interdisciplinary health care team. - D. Provide safe, compassionate, comprehensive nursing care to patients, families, populations, and communities through a broad array of health care services. - E. Implement the plan of care for patients, families, populations, and communities within legal, ethical, and regulatory parameters and in consideration of disease prevention, wellness, and promotion of healthy lifestyles. - F. Evaluate and report patient, family, population, and community outcomes and responses to therapeutic interventions in comparison to benchmarks from evidence-based practice and research findings, and plan follow-up nursing care. - G. Develop, implement, and evaluate teaching plans for patients, families, populations, and communities to address health promotion, maintenance, restoration, and population risk reduction.